Campbelltown Community Participation Plan (CPP)

 Local Environmental Plans (LEPs)

-Local Environmental Plans (LEPs) are legal instruments prepared by Council to guide planning decisions.
+Local Environmental Plans (LEPs) are legal instruments prepared by Council and the State Government to guide planning decisions.
 They do this through zoning and development controls, which provide a framework for the way land can be used.
 LEPs are the main planning tool to shape the future of communities and also ensure local development is appropriate.

-The recently completed Campbelltown Local Environmental Plan 2015 (CLEP 2015), in the Standard Instrument format, is the principal LEP for the Campbelltown Local Government Area (LGA).
+The Campbelltown Local Environmental Plan 2015 (CLEP 2015) in the Standard Instrument format, is the principal LEP for the Campbelltown Local Government Area (LGA).
 The CLEP 2015 consolidated a number of existing LEPs and Interim Development Orders into one LEP for the LGA.

 Some areas of Campbelltown are however, not covered by CLEP 2015 due to certain planning circumstances.
 Those areas noted to be either ‘deferred matters’, where the existing planning controls apply or areas which are subject to planning controls contained in specific State Environmental Planning Polices that address some of the new urban release areas.
 The following maps show these areas and the planning instruments that apply:

 The Local Environmental Plans that apply to the Campbelltown Local Government area include:

 Interim Development Orders are similar to LEPs as they contain zoning and development controls for certain land within the Campbelltown Local Government Area located outside of the established urban areas of Campbelltown.
 The remaining IDO, (IDO 15 - 167kb, PDF(167KB, PDF)) applies to non-urban land listed as a ‘deferred matter’ under CLEP 2015 within the suburbs of Menangle Park and Gilead.